 By Sue Lau | Palatable Pastime

-For Sunday Supper this week I decided to do a very simple dessert for everyone to enjoy during the heat of the day to cool down, so sno-cones it is.
+For my recipe of the day I decided to do a very simple dessert for everyone to enjoy during the heat of the day to cool down, so sno-cones it is.
 If you have a sno-cone machine shaving the ice is a breeze and I do recommend that or an ice crusher.

 While I hoped putting it together would be an easy enough concept, this turned out to be slightly more complicated than I first thought.
 The recipes I had seen everywhere combining sugar water with kool-aid simply did not work out.
 It was too thin and sank straight to the bottom, not clinging to the ice at all.
 As well, an all corn syrup blend was a dud as it seemed to freeze and gel on top of the ice.
 It does indeed take a blend of ingredients to produce the best syrup mixture.

 Also, the color of the Kool-Aid was a little lighter than I wanted so I supplemented with food coloring.
 Of course, if your mix is fine or if you like a lighter color, go ahead and leave it out.
 You can always decide at the time you stir it up as most people have a box of colors on hand in the pantry.